Any Joomla components which are not used are a security risk

 - Try to avoid components that are in alpha or beta stages unless absolutely necessary.
 If they are still under development, make sure you subscribe to the author's newsletter when this exists, to ensure that any vulnerabilities are removed if they surface.

 - Use popular components, marked as Hot or Editor's pick.
 These are usually stable components.

 - Use commercial components when possible.
-When you have paid for a component, you expect a certain level of coding and service which is not always availabe in free components.
+When you have paid for a component, you expect a certain level of coding and service which is not always available in free components.
 Also, if a vulnerability is found, a fix will be issued and users notified in a much faster manner in commercial components.

 - Use common sense.
-If you install a component which contains a lot of bugs, do not use it because this is a sign that the developer is careless.
+If you install a component that contains a lot of bugs, do not use it because this is a sign that the developer is careless.
 If their site looks careless and unmaintained, avoid the component.

 Keep your Joomla!
 Lean